Pompeii is an ancient city close to Naples in the Campania region of Italy and is an ideal day trip from Rome.

 Distance and travelling time

-Pompeii is around 240 km (149 miles) from Rome, but since many tourists take the journey from the capital city to the ancient ruins, journeying from Rome to Pompeii has been made easy.
+Pompeii is around 240 km (149 miles) from Rome, but since many tourists journey from the capital city to the ancient ruins, journeying from Rome to Pompeii has been made easy.

-It takes an average of two and a half hours to travel from Roma Termini to Pompei by train.
+It takes an average of two and a half hours to travel by train from Roma Termini to Pompei.

 More than 50 trains travel from Roma Termini to Pompei, and tickets, when booked in advance, cost around 2.75 Euros.